Prepare and Pay for College

 Reinsurance Payments (Reinsurance Default Claims) - Monies the federal government gives a guarantee agency as reimbursement for payments made to lenders for losses due to borrower default.

 Repayment Period - The period, which a borrower is responsible for repaying his or her loan.
-In the case of Stafford loans, this period begins on the day after the last day of the grace period.
+In the case of Direct loans, this period begins on the day after the last day of the grace period.
 In the case of PLUS and SLS loans, this period begins on the day the loan is disbursed.
 The maximum repayment period is ten years, not including any authorized deferment or forbearance periods.

 Repayment Schedule - A statement provided to the borrower that lists the amount borrowed, the amount of monthly payments, and the date payments are due.

 Satisfactory Academic Progress (SAP) - The level of academic standing (defined by the school) that a student must maintain to continue receiving federal or state financial aid, including educational loans.

 Scholarship - Financial aid that does not have to be repaid.
 Scholarships are generally made based on an applicant meeting certain eligibility criteria.

 Secondary Market - An institution or organization that purchases eligible student loans and provides lenders with a source of liquidity to make new loans.